Clinical policies directory: Assisted conception procedures

 Thresholds and eligibility

-3. Enough time is available before the start of their cancer treatment.
+• enough time must be available before the start of their gonadotoxic treatment, where applicable

 Resources